pipecat-ai/pipecat/examples/storytelling-chatbot/README.md

 mv env.example .env
 ```

+When deploying to production, to ensure only this app can spawn a new bot, set your `ENV` to `production`

 **Build the frontend:**

 This project uses a custom frontend, which needs to built.
 Note: this is done automatically as part of the Docker deployment.